-The ISSC undertook Shari'ah supervision of the Bank's Activities through review of those Activities, and monitoring through internal Shari'ah supervision department and internal Shari'ah audit in accordance with the ISSC's authorities and responsibilities, and pursuant to the Regulatory Requirements in this regard.
-While taking into consideration COVID-19 pandemic's impacts, The ISSC's activities included the following:
+The ISSC undertook Shari'ah supervision of the Bank's Activities through review of those Activities, and monitoring through Internal Shari'ah Control Division and Internal Shari'ah Audit Division in accordance with the ISSC's authorities and responsibilities, and pursuant to the Regulatory Requirements in this regard.
+The ISSC's activities included the following:

 - a.
-Convening six meetings during the financial year. - b.
+Convening ten meetings during the financial year. - b.
 Providing fatwas, opinions and resolutions on matters presented to the ISSC in relation to the Bank's Activities. - c.
 Monitoring compliance of policies, procedures, accounting standards, product structures, contracts, documentation, business charters, and other documentation submitted by the Bank and its subsidiaries to the ISSC for approval.
+Note that the